Skip to main content Skip to search

 Default on payments by clients

 We will exercise our legal rights to receive payments due to us from clients (fees) for services provided.
 Mortgage lenders may seek early repayment of a loan and interest if you default on your repayments.
 Your home is at risk if you do not maintain your agreed repayments.
+A life cover or protection policy may lapse if you do not keep up your scheduled repayments.
+This means you may no longer be covered in the event of your premature death, diagnosed with a serious illness or if you are our of work due to illness or disability.

 Complaints